netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

-# Some Pitfalls -- WIP -- Renema to Guidelines
+# Some Pitfalls -- WIP -- Rename to Guidelines

 ## 4-tuple changes {#four-tuple-changes}